xebia/modern-javascript-training/day2/task3/README.md

-# Task 3: Working with arrays
+# Task 3: Working with Arrays

 Most likely you'll be dealing with Arrays on a daily basis.
 More often than not, these will contain objects.
 Let's get familiar with ways to transform them into useful information.